-Significant views of the ocean, mountains or similar features from nearby properties will not be obstructed any more than would occur if the proposed structure were located as required by the zoning district; The proposed building location will not interfere with solar access of buildings on adjoining property; The granting of the setback reduction requires that one or more of the following are achieved by the reduction in setback: Tree protection The protection of a neighboring property's views of the ocean, mountains or similar natural features, The maintenance of a stream corridor or avoidance of geologic hazards or other difficult topography, The provision of solar access, Permitting construction on a lot with unusual configuration, Rehabilitation of existing buildings where other reasonable alternatives do not exist, Protection of a wetland or wetland buffer area, or Permitting construction on an oceanfront lot where the effect of the application of the oceanfront setback requirement of Section 17.42.050(A)(6) reduces the depth of the lot located within the required setbacks to less than forty percent of the lot's depth.
-Under this standard, a reduction in the required setback shall be considered only in the setback opposite of the required oceanfront setback. e) , Adjacent rights-of-way have sufficient width for utility placement or other public purposes; f) T The reduction would not create traffic hazards; or impinge upon a public walkway or trail;
+- (b) Significant views of the ocean, mountains or similar features from nearby properties will not be obstructed any more than would occur if the proposed structure were located as required by the zoning district; - (c) The proposed building location will not interfere with solar access of buildings on adjoining property; - (d) The granting of the setback reduction requires that one or more of the following are achieved by the reduction in setback: - Tree protection - The protection of a neighboring property's views of the ocean, mountains or similar natural features, - The maintenance of a stream corridor or avoidance of geologic hazards or other difficult topography, - The provision of solar access, - Permitting construction on a lot with unusual configuration, - Rehabilitation of existing buildings where other reasonable alternatives do not exist, - · Protection of a wetland or wetland buffer area, or - Permitting construction on an oceanfront lot where the effect of the application of the oceanfront setback requirement of Section 17.42.050(A)(6) reduces the depth of the lot located within the required setbacks to less than forty percent of the lot's depth.
+Under this standard, a reduction in the required setback shall be considered only in the setback opposite of the required oceanfront setback. - e) Adjacent rights-of-way have sufficient width for utility placement or other public purposes;

+f) The reduction would not create traffic hazards; or impinge upon a public walkway or trail;

+PO Box 368 Cannon Beach, Oregon 97110 - (503) 436-8042 - TTY (503) 436-8097 - FAN (503) 436-2050 www.cl.cannon-beach.or.us - planning/a cl.cannon-beach.or.us

-h) The proposed building location will not in the building or adjacent buildings. terfere with the ability to provide fire protection :0 Attach a scale drawing showing the dimensions of existing structures, and dimensions of proposed dev f the property, adjacent street(s), dimensions of velopment.
+- g) Any encroachment into the setback will not substantially reduce the amount of privacy which is or would be enjoyed by an abutting property; and - h) The proposed building location will not interfere with the ability to provide fire protection to the building or adjacent buildings.

+8. Attach a scale drawing showing the dimensions of the property, adjacent street(s), dimensions of existing structures, and dimensions of proposed development.

 Attach additional sheets as necessary.
-Setback Application Fee: \$500.00 Applicant Signature: Mila Mgr Date: 12 23 23 2 Property Owner Signature: Date:12/24/2022 If the applicant is other than the owner, the owner behalf.
-Please attach the name, address, phone nu hereby grants permission for the applicant to act mber, and signature of any additional property or on his/her vners.
-As Property Owner, my signature or an authorized the City to enter upon all properties affected by thi or measurement. applicant's signature, allows any duly authorized of spermit for the purpose of follow-up inspection, employee observatio For Staff Lise Only: Received on: Fee Paid: Receipt No.: (Last revised March 2021)
+Setback Application Fee: \$500.00

+Applicant Signature: Mit Algo Date: 12 23 22 Property Owner Signature: Date: 12/2 4/2022

+If the applicant is other than the owner, the owner hereby grants permission for the applicant to act on his/her behalf.
+Please attach the name, address, phone number, and signature of any additional property owners.

-g) Any encroachment into the setback will not substantially reduce the amount of privacy which
+As Property Owner, my signature or an authorized applicant's signature, allows any duly authorized employee of the City to enter upon all properties affected by this permit for the purpose of follow-up inspection, observation, or measurement.

+For Staff Use Only:

+Received on: Ву:

+Fee Paid: Receipt No.;

+(Last revised March 2021)